timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 at will and in quick succession, for memory reconsolidation.

-%% Access %%
-%% Childhood & specified memories from unblending + witnessing %%
-%% Resourcing: Memory-based imaginings & perspective on past %%
-%% ---from reparenting %%
 As informed by the discussion in
 "[Transcending Trauma](https://www.amazon.com/Transcending-Trauma-Healing-Complex-Internal/dp/B09BD7D6C7/)
 (ch.
 24, \#The Science Behind The Healing),